5l1v3r1/APIHelper/README.md

 # APIHelper
+- Added AutoSign with checkbox to sign the data when do EncryptMe.
-Implemented AES enc/dec and custom sign method.
+- Implemented AES enc/dec and custom sign method.

 ## Thanks and Credit to:
 This plugin is sort of a enforcing the original `aes-payloads`[https://github.com/portswigger/aes-payloads] of PortSwigger, which is an extender for AES enc/dec and it's working on seperate TAB and Intruder.